 The appeal may not be based upon your need for assistance or your lack of knowledge that your assistance was in jeopardy.
 An appeal would normally be based upon some unusual situation or condition which prevented you from passing more of your courses, or which necessitated that you withdraw from classes.
 Examples of possible situations include documented serious illness, severe injury, or death of a family member.

 If you do not have grounds for an appeal, or if your appeal is denied, you may still be able to regain your eligibility for future semesters.
-This is done by enrolling at Iona College at your own expense -- without financial assistance -- and by regaining the Qualitative and Quantitative standards listed above.
+This is done by enrolling at Iona University at your own expense -- without financial assistance -- and by regaining the Qualitative and Quantitative standards listed above.